Celebrity endorsement of environmental causes: Does it work? | DW | 19.10.2020

 Pangolin scales, pictured here after being seized by Singapore Customs, are also trafficked for their medicinal value

 A popular campaign in China in recent years saw famous chefs Zhao Danian and Shu Yi pledge to abstain from cooking endangered wildlife.
-While the pledge achieved widespread recognition, both Olmedo and Marchildon say it is difficult to know whether it made any difference to people's actions.
+While the pledge achieved widespread recognition, both Olmedo and Marchildon say it's difficult to know whether it made any difference to people's actions.

 "In life we see a thousand messages every day, and it is very hard to pinpoint whether one campaign has actually made a difference in people's behavior," she explains.